xMartin/php-introduction/04_objects_and_classes.md

 var_dump($my_address);
 ```

 The output will remain the same again.
-But this time, we didn't need to call an extra method to iniitalize our object.
+But this time, we didn't need to call an extra method to initialize our object.
 If a class has a method with the exact name `__construct`, it will be called when the object is created with the `new` operator.
-All arguments from the `new`call will also be passed to the contructor.
+All arguments from the `new`call will also be passed to the constructor.

 ## Visibility

-Right now everything in our `Address` objects is accessible from the oustide.
+Right now everything in our `Address` objects is accessible from the outside.
 A piece of code that doesn't behave well could to this:

 ```php
 function does_bad_things($address)